ikust/hello-pinnedcerts/README.md

 ## Pinning the certificate to DefaultHttpClient

 Using trial and error it has been established that only .bks keystores can be used for certificate pinning.
-Keystore file must be placed in **res/raw** folder in a file without extension (in order to be able to reference it with **R.raw**).
+Keystore file must be placed in **res/raw** folder.

 The following snippet demonstrates loading a keystore:
 ```java